A Step-by-Step Guide to the Vulnerability Management Process [+ Policy Template]

 What is a vulnerability management program?

-A robust vulnerability management program can help organizations:
+A strong vulnerability management program helps organizations:

 - Prioritize vulnerabilities based on risk and exposure